 Opposite page: Ladybug Photo courtesy of Jon Sullivan (www.pdphoto.org) Designing robot behaviors is a challenging, yet fun process.
 There isn't a formal methodology or a technique that one can follow.
 It involves creativity, the ability to recognize the strengths and limitations of the physical robot, the kind of environment the robot will be carrying out the behavior, and of course the knowledge of available paradigms for programming robot behaviors.
 Creativity is essential to the design of robot behaviors.
 You have already seen how even a simple robot like the Scribbler can be programmed to carry out a diverse range of behaviors.
 We have also spent a considerable effort so far in exploring the range of possible functions a robot can perform.
-Where a robot is placed when it is running can play an important role in exhibiting a programmed behavior successfully.
-In this chapter, we take a different look at robot behaviors.
+Where a robot is placed when it is running can play an important role in exhibiting a programmed behavior.